akhilmathurs/libriadapt/README.md

 LibriAdapt allows simulating multiple domain shifts in the data.

-Let us find the WER when DS2 is trained on `{en-us, Clean, ReSpeaker}` dataset, and tested on
+Let us find the WER when DS2 is finetuned on training data from `{en-us, Clean, ReSpeaker}`, and tested on

 1. `{en-us, Clean, ReSpeaker}` (i.e., no domain shift),